Cube-Software/Electric-Labs/README.md

 # Electric-Labs
-Cool Game about Cool Lab
+Cool Game about a Cool Lab